john-paul-ruf/my-nft-gen/README.md

  - glitchChance - the percent chance this effect could apply to a given frame

 #### Glitch Drumroll Horizontal Wave Effect
-Creates an animated glitch for the composite image
-Can be glitched to appear on a percentage of the frames generated Instantiated through the project via the LayerConfig
+Creates an animated glitch for the composite image.
+Can be glitched to appear on a percentage of the frames generated.
+Instantiated through the project via the LayerConfig
 ##### Config Values
  - glitchChance - the percent chance this effect could apply to a given frame
  - glitchOffset - the amount of 'slice' visible